San Diego World Rose

 Sunday, May 2, A Celebration Day

 Hybridizers, including Tom Carruth and Ping Lim, and Rose Growers including Tyler Francis will talk about the past, present and future of our beloved flower.
-Other topics will include chemical safety as part the core rose care curriculum.
+Other topics will include chemical safety as part the fundamental rose care curriculum.
 A longer lunch break will be featured to allow attendees to explore local dining options, and the evening’s 1927-themed SDRS Centennial Anniversary and ARS Awards Dinner Celebration promises to be magical.

-Monday, May 3, A Garden Tour Day
+Monday, May 3, A Symposium Garden Tour Day with Sunset at the Bay

-Tuesday, May 4, A Gala Closing Day
+Tuesday, May 4, A Grand Finale Day

-Tuesday, April 27, Sights of San Diego Bay and Coronado
+Tuesday, April 27, Sights of San Diego Bay and Coronado (Pre-Tour #1)

-You will visit the Cabrillo National Monument and the Old Point Loma Lighthouse with their sweeping views of the city, the bay and the Pacific Ocean.
-A visit to the San Diego Maritime Museum is also planned, along with Hosted Lunch near the historic Hotel Del Coronado.
-Visits to the home gardens of two or more of San Diego’s best rosarians are also planned.
-The tour will include breakfast snacks and afternoon snacks, and of course we will take the scenic route!
+Visit the Cabrillo National Monument and the Old Point Loma Lighthouse with sweeping views of the city, the bay and the Pacific Ocean.
+A visit to the San Diego Maritime Museum is also included, along with a waterfront Hosted Lunch.
+Visits to the private gardens of two of San Diego’s best rosarians are also planned.
+In addition to lunch, morning and afternoon snacks will be provided.

-The Wednesday, May 5 through Wednesday, May 12 itinerary will include a visit and garden tour with Hybridizer Ping Lim, a visit to the legendary Huntington Library, Art Museum and Botanical Gardens, an excursion to Hollywood with a stop at the TCL (formerly Grauman’s) Chinese Theater, a tour of the Getty Center Gardens, and a visit to the historic Virginia Robinson Gardens.
 The Central Coast portion of the trip will include visits to Otto & Sons Nursery, Rose Story Farm, and Neuhaus Farms, all major producers of roses in the US, each with unique charms.
 Iconic Hearst Castle and Warner Brothers Studios will round out your adventure.
-Lodging at the Langham Hotel in Pasadena and the Cambria Pines Lodge will be included in the tour, and dining opportunities will be a combination of hosted and on-your-own meals with recommendations to guide you.
+Lodging at the Langham Hotel in Pasadena, the Cambria Pines Lodge, and the Garland Hotel in North Hollywood will be included in the tour.
+Dining opportunities will be a combination of hosted and on-your-own meals with recommendations to guide you.
 The tour will leave from and return to the Bahia Resort Hotel, with a hosted farewell dinner with your fellow garden enthusiasts and a comfy room for the final night included in the tour.